croquet/microverse/docs/Card.md

 ### `_name`
 `string`

-an informative string for the card.
+An informative string for the card.

 ### `_cardData`